 - Try to select an Assignee who's not the Reporter of an issue.
 If you assign the same user, your SLA might work incorrectly. - 2.
-If issue data changes in such a way that the goals for the issue change (for example, the priority changes from Critical to Blocker), the time against the previous goal will be tracked against the new goal, for open issues only. - For example, if the Support team spent an hour on a Critical issue, when the issue is escalated to Blocker, the hour still counts against the new goal, even if it causes the SLA to be breached. - 3.
-If you're using filters in your service project to track SLA data, specifically priorities, make sure these filters include all the priorities defined in the associated priority scheme.
+If issue data changes in such a way that the goals for the issue change (for example, the priority changes from Critical to Blocker), the time against the previous goal will be tracked against the new goal, for open issues only.
+For example, if the Support team spent an hour on a Critical issue, when the issue is escalated to a spent and hour on a Critical issue.

+For example, if the Support team spent an hour on a Critical issue, when the issue is escalated to Blocker, the hour still counts against the new goal, even if it causes the SLA to be breached.

+- If you're using filters in your service project to track SLA data, specifically priorities, make sure these filters include all the priorities defined in the associated priority scheme.
 See Associating priorities with projects for more details. - 4.
 We do not recommend setting up a goal to be dependent on a different SLA.